OneNonly-God/Notifier/README.md

 Contributions, PRs, and suggestions are welcome.
 If you add features, please:

-* Keep ImGui usage idiomatic and avoid heavy per-frame allocations
+* Keep ImGui usage idiomatic and avoid heavy per-frame allocations.
-* Respect the existing `notes.txt` delimiter format (or migrate to JSON with a clear migration path)
-* Add tests for parsing and saving notes if you add more complex storage formats
+* Add tests for parsing and saving notes if you add more complex storage formats.
 * Feel free to tinker and suggest ideas or improvements to me, would mean a lot.

 ---